 We travel quite a bit.
-Scott normally has to take 3-4 work trips per year (I usually go on some of them), we take a two-week hiking trip in the fall and usually go somewhere over his winter break.
+Scott normally has to take 3-4 work trips per year (I usually go on some of them), we take a two-week hiking trip in the fall and usually go somewhere over his winter break (you can read about our travels here).
 When we are home we often take day or weekend trips to the mountains to hike so we’ve learned some tips and tricks to help us stay healthy but still enjoy our time away.

 We don’t let vacation turn into a “free for all” because we know that we won’t feel well if we do that but we also aren’t very strict either.
 Remember those posts about balance (here and here)?
 This is a lifestyle for us so we know that we can indulge as much or as little as we want and either way we will still be okay.

 The most important thing is that quickly after we return home we get right back into our routines.
 It’s a lifestyle – not a diet – and living this lifestyle (eating clean and working out) allows us to continue to do the things that we love.

 I hate wasting anything, especially food, so I actually pack up and take any food we have in the fridge that will go bad while we are gone.
 We normally eat this at the airport before boarding or on the plane.
 Not only will these tips save you money but they will also allow you to save your treats for things that you really want once you arrive at your destination.

 HOW TO EAT HEALTHY & SAVE MONEY WHILE TRAVELING

 Although we normally go grocery shopping once we get to where we are going I always pack snacks for the road.
 Along with bringing any food that will spoil while we are gone I bring the following: